adambard/learnxinyminutes-docs/fortran95.html.markdown

     write(12, "(F10.2,F10.2,F10.2)") c, b, a
     close(12)

     !
-There are more advanced features available than discussed here and alternative ! variants due to backwards compatability with older Fortran versions.
+There are more features available than discussed here and alternative ! variants due to backwards compatability with older Fortran versions.

     !
 Built-in Functions
     ! ==================

     !
+Fortran has around 200 functions/subroutines intrinsic to the language.
+    !
+Examples -
-Fortran has around 200 functions/subroutines intrinsic to the language. call cpu_time(v)    !sets 'v' to a time in seconds. k = ior(i,j)    !bitwise OR of 2 integers. v = bessel_j0(x)    !Bessel function of the first kind of order 0.
+    call cpu_time(v)    !sets 'v' to a time in seconds. k = ior(i,j)    !bitwise OR of 2 integers. v = bessel_j0(x)    !Bessel function of the first kind of order 0.